philippkraft/cmf/documentation/tutorial/CmfTutRetentioncurve.md

   - @f$f_{ex}(1.0) = 0.0 m@f$: The extrapolated matrix potential at
-    saturation is 0m Choosing w0 does affect the degree of oversaturation strongly, but has different effect for different parameters, as the following table shows for the \!VanGenuchten curve from the example. ||= @f$w0@f$ =||= @f$f_{ex}(+0.5\ m)@f$ =||= @f$f_{ex}(+1.0\ m)@f$ =||= @f$f_{ex}(+2.0\ m)@f$ =|| ||=
+    saturation is 0m Choosing w0 does affect the degree of oversaturation strongly, but has different effect for different parameters, as the following table shows for the VanGenuchten curve from the example. ||= @f$w0@f$ =||= @f$f_{ex}(+0.5\ m)@f$ =||= @f$f_{ex}(+1.0\ m)@f$ =||= @f$f_{ex}(+2.0\ m)@f$ =|| ||=
     0.99=|| 1.06|| 1.088|| 1.128|| ||= 0.995=|| 1.038|| 1.056|| 1.081||